Skip to content

 6. Floating gradient

-The gradient on which a motor vehicle moving with a constant speed continues to descend with the same speed without any application of power brakes is called floating gradient.
+The gradient on which a motor vehicle moving at a constant speed continues to descend at the same speed without any application of power brakes is called floating gradient.

 Types of Gradient – Audio